It’s time to spice up the usual (boring) chicken dinner. Say hello to your new favorite 4-ingredient protein entree!

 If you are making a homemade salsa verde and you want to make it more spicy, simply add the seeds of the jalapeno to the salsa.
 You can also just add more jalapeno without the seeds, if you are afraid of making it too spicy.

 Do you like your salsa mild, medium, or hot hot hot?
 Tell us in the comments below.
 And be sure to come back and rate the recipe after you try it!

 Looking for more baked chicken recipes to serve for dinner?
 Try these Foodal favorites next:

 - Lemon Sage Garlic Chicken

 - One-Pan Roasted Spiced Chicken with Vegetables

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on July 8, 2012.
-Last updated: July 8, 2020 at 8:44 am.
+Last updated on June 20, 2020.